Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 10 Ryo per 5 yards.

 ##### Smoke Bomb
 Paper balls small enough to be easily held in one hand, when thrown at the ground they burst and release wide clouds of smoke.
 Smoke bombs have a range of STR/5 yards, and can be thrown as a Speed 4 action.
 When thrown, it releases a cloud of thick smoke that causes a -6 visibility penalty to all people within its 10 yard radius, for 20 IC.
-These clouds of smoke have the 'Environmental' tag.

  - Cost: 50 Ryo
+ - Tags: Consumable, Environmental

 ##### Poison Smoke Bomb
 Sturdier than regular smoke bombs, and much more dangerous, these are filled with some manner of poisonous vapor.
 They're used like regular smoke bombs, but have a 10 yard radius, a -4 visibility penalty, and persist for 25 IC.
 When you buy a poison smoke bomb, select a poison (from the Poisons section) which has Inhalation as one of its possible vectors of delivery.
 When you throw the smoke bomb, make a Toxicology roll.
 Anyone who passes through the area must make a Resistance roll against that Toxicology result, or be poisoned.
 The cost of the poison smoke bomb is 100 Ryo, plus the base cost (unreduced by buying multiples) for one dose of the chosen poison.
-Like with Smoke Bombs, they have the 'Environmental' tag.

  - Cost: 100 Ryo + cost of poison
+ - Tags: Consumable, Environmental

 ##### Soldier Pill
 The proper name is 'military ration pills', but the term soldier pill is more commonly used among shinobi.
 They're less rations than fast-acting performance-enhancing drugs.
 Though every village has a slightly different recipe, the pills are all marble-sized and black or dark brown.
 When eaten, they have the approximate flavor and texture of sawdust.